The Email Savant Series: Simplifying A/B Split Testing

 - Test a graphical button for the link vs. text.

-Design: there are infinite ways to create your email marketing templates.
+There are infinite ways to create your email marketing templates.
 While all messages need to be responsive on multiple devices, here’s a small sampling of layout ideas to consider for testing:

 - More images/less text vs. more text/fewer images